-Over time, ongoing social dialogue tends to foster cordial relations between the union and workers on the one hand and the employer on the other hand.
+Over time, it tends to foster cordial relations between the union and workers on the one hand and the employer on the other hand.

-It engenders a productive relationship between the industry unions and the employers' organization by causing stability, peace, and harmony of the industry as a whole.
+It engenders a productive relationship between the industry unions and employer organization by introducing stability, peace, and harmony in the industry as a whole.

-It curtails man-hour loss usually encountered in strikes and lockouts situations as it discourages the procedural resolution of labor and management disagreement.
+It curtails employee-hour loss in strikes and lockouts, as it discourages the procedural resolution of labor and management disagreement.

-It encourages parties to strengthen the skills and technical capacity to access and process relevant facts and data to make and accept a superior argument in the social dialogue process.
+It encourages parties to strengthen their technical capacity to access and process relevant facts and data to make and accept a superior argument in the social dialogue process.

 It strengthens parties’ political will and commitment to the exhaustive social dialogue process.